Doing a DPhil/PhD - FAQs

 If you do it part-way through specialty training, you can apply to do your DPhil/PhD as out-of-programme research (OOPR) with guaranteed return to training.
 If you have the funding, you can apply for OOPR after 1 year of specialty training.

 Alternative ways of funding a DPhil/PhD include obtaining a clinical research fellowship to work on a clinical trial.
 In such cases, it may be possible to use the research work you do as part of the post towards gaining a doctorate.
 There may also be a clinic associated with the post, which may enable you to continue practising or developing your clinical skills.
-Oxford fellowships are advertised on the University's jobs website.
+Oxford fellowships are advertised on the University's website job pages.

 Last reviewed: November 2019